yam-ai/bert-multilabel-classifier/README.md

 # Multilabel Classification with BERT

+*Bidirectional Encoder Representations from Transformers (BERT)* is a recent Natural Language Processing (NLP) technique proposed by the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).
+As the paper describes:
+> Unlike recent language representation models, BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
+As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks, such as question answering and language inference, without substantial task-specific architecture modifications.

-[**BERT**](https://github.com/google-research/bert) is a model from Google for Natural Language Processing (NLP).
-Some pretrained models are released by Google and can be further trained to more fine-tuned models for downstream tasks.
+Serveral [**BERT** pretrained models](https://github.com/google-research/bert) have been opensourced by Google and can be further trained to more fine-tuned models for downstream tasks.

-This repository is adapted from [**BERT**](https://github.com/google-research/bert) to perform a specific task: multilabel classification on texts.
+This project adapts [**BERT**](https://github.com/google-research/bert) to perform a specific task: multilabel classification on texts.
 The training and inference procedures are packaged in containers and can be called separately.

 ## Usage

 ### 1. Prepare the dataset as a sqlite database
-The training data is expected to be given as a sqlite database.
+The training data is expected to be given as a [sqlite](https://www.sqlite.org/index.html) database.
 It consists of two tables, `texts` and `labels`, storing the texts and their associated labels:
 ```SQL
 CREATE TABLE IF NOT EXISTS texts (
     id TEXT NOT NULL PRIMARY KEY,